mlabuda2/nf-tower-docs/docs/faqs.md

 ### Secrets

-**<p data-question>Q: Why do work tasks that use Secrets fail when running in AWS Batch?</p>**
+**<p data-question>Q: Why do work tasks which use Secrets fail when running in AWS Batch?</p>**

 Users may encounter a few different errors when executing pipelines that use Secrets, via AWS Batch:

-* If you are using the `nf-sqldb` version 0.4.1 and use Secrets in your `nextflow.config`, you may see following error in your Nextflow Log: `nextflow.secret.MissingSecretException: Unknown config secret {SECRET_NAME}`.<br>
+* If you use `nf-sqldb` version 0.4.1 or earlier and have Secrets in your `nextflow.config`, you may see following error in your Nextflow Log: `nextflow.secret.MissingSecretException: Unknown config secret {SECRET_NAME}`.<br>
-  You can resolve this error by explicitly defining the `xpac-amzn` plugin in your configuration.<br>
+  You can resolve this error by explicitly defining the `xpack-amzn` plugin in your configuration.<br>
   Example:
   ```
   plugins {